 - Prepaid funeral alleviates stress during the grieving process.
 Knowing the funeral is already paid is comforting during a difficult time.
 The plan will provide detailed instructions on the funeral arrangement you want at the time when your loved ones are not prepared to see those details.

-- Prepaid funeral planning lets you and your loved one talk about the plan and makes the decisions together.
+- Making funeral arrangements in advance lets you and your loved one talk about the plan and makes the decisions together.

 - Prepaid funeral plans are easy to get and it doesn’t require a medical exam, health screening or age limit to qualify.